gmfricke/Swarmathon-ALSA/README.md

+# Swarmathon-ALSA

+This is a fork of the Swarmathon-ROS project (see below).
+I am using it to implement the ALSA search algorithm for my dissertation.

+1) Uses a Levy search pattern.
+2) The exponent of the Levy search pattern is chosen to match the encountered pattern of targets.

 # Swarmathon-ROS

 This repository is a ROS (Robot Operating System) controller framework for the Swarmie robots used in the [NASA Swarmathon](http://www.nasaswarmathon.com), a national swarm robotics competition.
 This particular framework is a ROS implementation of the CPFA (central-place foraging algorithm) developed for [iAnt robot swarms](http://swarms.cs.unm.edu) at the [University of New Mexico](http://www.unm.edu/).